rareham/coyote-scheduler/README.md

 Research](https://www.microsoft.com/en-us/research/).
 To learn more about the research behind our technology, check out our published papers [here](https://microsoft.github.io/coyote/learn/resources/publications).

+We welcome open source contributions.

+**Note:** This library is not an officially supported project and is provided As-Is.

 ## How to build
 On Linux, run the following bash script from the root directory: